mateusdeap/folder_stats/README.md

 ## Installation

+2 possibilities:

-For now, download or clone this repo and run `cargo build`.
+1. Download or clone this repo and run `cargo build`.
 You'll then need to add the binary to your path or execute it specifying the full path.
+2. Download or clone this repo, `cd` into the folder and run `cargo install --path .`.
+The upside here is you don't need to modify anything in your $PATH, assuming you have the folder where cargo installs binaries inside it, which should be the case.
+If not, maybe do so now?